Sealed Pavement Rehabilitation - Alma and Havelock Roads

 These sections of road have been subject to numerous pavement failures and been ‘patched’ over many years using a combination of asphalt and stabilising treatments.
 Unfortunately, they have continued to fail which prompted this larger scale rehabilitation treatment proposal rather than more patching.

-The Contract for these works was awarded early in January 2026.
+The Contract for these works was awarded early in January 2026, and works are scheduled to start on the 23rd of February and take around a week to complete.

 What is the impact of these works?